Johnny Ertle: Win over "Young Zulu Kid", 1916

 On March 14, 1916, Ertle defeated future contender for both the American and world flyweight titles, Italian boxer Young Zulu Kid, in a ten-round newspaper decision at the Broadway Gym in Brooklyn.
-In the eighth, Ertel broke away and battered the Kid with blows to the jaw and body with almost no return, and in the ninth and tenth, he continued to build a strong lead in points scoring.
-In an atypical match, both boxers were only 4' 11" in height, though Ertel held a seven-pound weight advantage and likely a reach advantage as well, which he used to help secure his world bantamweight claim.
+In the eighth, Ertle broke away and battered the Kid with blows to the jaw and body with almost no return, and in the ninth and tenth, he continued to build a strong lead in points scoring.
+In an atypical match, both boxers were only 4' 11" in height, though Ertle held a seven-pound weight advantage and likely a reach advantage as well, which he used to help secure his world bantamweight claim.

 On September 4, 1916, Ertle lost to Jewish boxer Benny Kaufman in a newspaper decision at the Olympia Club in Philadelphia.
 After a harsh right to the jaw in the first, Ertle went on the defensive for several rounds until the fourth when he went into a rally.
 In that round, Kaufman quickly recovered and continued to take the aggressive, winning the subsequent two rounds easily on points.
-Ertel did not display his characteristic energy in the bout after his harsh treatment in the first.
+Ertle did not display his characteristic energy in the bout after his harsh treatment in the first.
 One reporter gave Kaufman every round including the fourth.